Vijay417-sys/kasparro-frontend-vijay-hosapeti/README.md

 1. Create a new JSON file in `/audit-data/`
 2. Follow the schema in `lib/schema/types.ts`
+3. Import it in `lib/mocks/loader.ts`
-3. Run `npm run validate-mocks` to verify
+4. Run `npm run validate-mocks` to verify

 ## 🚢 Deployment